zulip/zulip/docs/production/deployment.md

 3. Restart your Zulip server with `/home/zulip/deployments/current/scripts/restart-server`.

+4. Follow the instructions to [configure Zulip to trust proxies](#configuring-zulip-to-trust-proxies).
+For this example, the reverse proxy IP would be `127.0.0.1`.

-4. Create an Apache2 virtual host configuration file, similar to the following.
+5. Create an Apache2 virtual host configuration file, similar to the following.
 Place it the appropriate path for your Apache2 installation and enable it (E.g. if you use Debian or Ubuntu, then place it in `/etc/apache2/sites-available/zulip.example.com.conf`